Klosmi/WP-dev/WPDevNotes.md

 ## [ES6 Modules](https://www.freecodecamp.org/news/how-to-use-es6-javascript-features-in-react/)

 Let's organize our project by splitting the functions into separate files.
 This will make the code easier to manage and maintain.
-To start, let's create two new files in the `source` directory.
+To start, let's create 2 new files in the `source` directory.
 Here, we create 2 files, `Page.js` and `Header.js`.

 [⬅️ back to the table of contents](https://github.com/Klosmi/WP-dev/blob/main/README.md#plugin-development-with-js-and-react)